 Zeolite is a natural mineral of volcanic origin that has been used in animal nutrition for decades.
 Its special ability to bind pollutants and support metabolic processes also makes it interesting for horses.

-❓Why should you optimize horse feed with zeolite?
+❓Why should horse feed be optimized with zeolite?

-1. Because horse feed can be contaminated with harmful substances.
+1. Because horse feed can be contaminated with pollutants.

-Horse feed can be contaminated with harmful substances.
+Horse feed can be contaminated with pollutants.
 Feed must be made durable.
-Sometimes it is bought in large quantities, which then sit around and develop mycotoxins.
-A naturopath showed me exactly when mold develops in crimped oats.
+It is sometimes bought in large quantities, which then sit around and develop mycotoxins.
+A naturopath showed me exactly when mold develops in rolled oats.
 That happens pretty quickly.

 2. Because pastures are fertilized with pesticides and artificial fertilizers.
-Or with manure.
-No matter from which animals, the manure is full of germs and often full of chemicals.
-If the manure is spread with a drag hose, the solid components remain on the ground and are virtually harvested with the hay and then ingested by the horses.
+Or with slurry.
+Regardless of the animals, the slurry is full of germs and often full of chemicals.
+If the slurry is spread with a trailing hose, the solid components remain on the ground and are harvested with the hay, and then ingested by the horses.

-3. Because water is sometimes no longer as clean and supplies nitrates and other harmful substances.
-Especially where a lot of synthetic fertilizer is used, the nitrates get into the groundwater.
-And what I see and hear again and again is that some horses drink water that flows through old lead pipes.
+3. Because water is sometimes no longer as clean and supplies nitrates and other pollutants.
+Especially where a lot of synthetic fertilizer is used, nitrates enter the groundwater.
+And what I always see and hear is that some horses drink water that flows through old lead pipes.
 And horse stables often have lead pipes.

 4. Because roughage is sometimes poorly dried.
-This can lead to the feed being contaminated with mold, toxins, and harmful substances.
+This can lead to the feed being contaminated with mold, toxins, and pollutants.
 Zeolite binds these physically.
 No magic.
-It is also not a chemical bond.
-A natural physical one, because the high surface area can adsorb these harmful substances and remove them from the animal.
+It is also not a chemical binding.
+A natural physical one, because the high surface area can adsorb these pollutants and remove them from the animal.
 It is also called a toxin binder.

-5. Because conventional mineral feed pellets are provided with additives so that the pellets become pellets.
+5. Because conventional mineral feed pellets contain additives to make them into pellets.
 This can be anything.
 Various sugars or synthetic binders.

 Effect of zeolite in the horse's gut